mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 >
 > *"My family were GUARDIANS.
 We protected the World-Splitter Components, kept them SEPARATE so they couldn't be misused.
 We died protecting them.
 And for that, history calls us traitors.*
 >
 > *(He picks up First Component)* *"I was twelve years old when they came.
-King Thandris III—grandfather of your current king—sent Prince Aldric to 'secure the dangerous artifacts.'
+King Aldric III—father of your current king—sent Prince Aldric to 'secure the dangerous artifacts.'
 My father refused.
 We'd taken oaths.
 Sworn to protect them.*
 >
 > *"So they killed us.
 Burned us.
 I watched my mother die screaming.
 Watched my father's throat cut.
 Watched my sister—she was six—trampled by horses.
 And I hid.
 Coward that I was, I HID while my family died.*
 >